boxiangliulab/locuscompare2-standalone/README.md

 cd running_env
 ./setup_env.sh env.yml
 ```
 4) The console shows 'All finished' when the setup is done.
-Activate the colotools virtual environment by execute:
+Activate the LocusCompare2 virtual environment by execute:
 ```shell
 conda activate colotools
 ```

 ## 2. Setup Configuration

-### Build colotools config file ([Sample](./config.yml))
+### Build LocusCompare2 config file ([Sample](./config.yml))
-The colotools needs a config file to indicate the input data file, output file path, the GWAS and eQTL field name
+The LocusCompare2 needs a config file to indicate the input data file, output file path, the GWAS and eQTL field name
 mapping etc.

 Specification of config file example: